OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/advanced_case_recording.rst

 ------

-Similar to the `system` recorder, we can query the cases recorded by the `solver` but in this case we will find the calculated value of obj_func.
-You can also access the values of inputs to the equation with the solver but in this case we'll focus on the obj_func value since we cannot get that information from the `system` recorder.
+Similar to the `system` recorder, we can query the cases recorded by the `solver` but in this case we will find the calculated value of obj_comp.
+You can also access the values of inputs to the equation with the solver but in this case we'll focus on `y1` and `y2` values from the discipline functions going into the objective function the `system` recorder.

-We'll pass `'root.nonlinear_solver'` to the method list_cases, find how many cases there are and arbitrarily pick number 3.
+We'll pass `'root.cycle'` to the method list_cases, find how many cases there are and arbitrarily pick number 3.

 .. embed-code::